About

 B. Conversion

-The daemon.sh script can be run with ./daemon.sh, and it’s essentially a wrapper for pandoc that does parallel processing and selective processing.
+The daemon.sh script can be run with ./daemon.sh, and it’s essentially a wrapper for pandoc that does parallel and selective processing.

 daemon.sh has two states: